 In total, we represent the interests of all community pharmacies within the United States.
-Our members provide vital pharmacy and related counseling services as well as provide immunizations to the nation's TRICARE beneficiaries, and serve as a health care source within their communities.
+Our members provide vital pharmacy and related counseling services as well as provide immunizations to the nation's TRICARE beneficiaries, and are among the most accessible health care resources within their communities.